PrasanthChettri/darkweb_bukowski/README.md

 <h1> Darkweb Bukowski </h1>
-A 4chan-esqe website where people can share poems and short texts
+A reddit-esque where people can share poems and short texts